Rotated Mean-Field Variational Inference and Iterative Gaussianization: Numerical results

 \subsection{Posteriordb benchmarks}

-We further evaluate our method on posterior distributions from \texttt{posteriordb}~\cite{posteriordb}, a repository of benchmark Bayesian models.
+We further evaluate our method on posterior distributions from \texttt{posteriordb}~\citep{posteriordb}, a repository of benchmark Bayesian models.
 We consider 12 low-dimensional targets with dimensions ranging from 2 to 8, and compare standard MFVI against PCA-based MFVI (using the top PCs that explain 95\% of the variance).

-For each target, we report the MMD, KSD, ELBO, and ESS of the learned variational distribution.
+For each target, we report the ELBO and MMD in Table~\ref{tab: posteriordb}.
 The MMD is computed with 2000 reference samples drawn from NUTS.
 We report the mean and standard deviation (in parentheses) of each metric over 20 replicates.
-The results are shown in Table~\ref{tab: posteriordb}.
+Additional metrics including KSD and ESS are reported in Appendix~\ref{app: posteriordb}.

-We observe that PCA-based MFVI greatly outperforms standard MFVI most of the time.
-For the target \texttt{hmm}, standard MFVI achieves a smaller MMD, but PCA-based MFVI achieves a smaller KSD and a much larger ESS.
-For the target \texttt{gp-regr}, standard MFVI is slightly better in all metrics, indicating that the original coordinate system is already a good choice for MFVI.
-For all other targets, PCA-based MFVI outperforms standard MFVI, sometimes by a large margin, in all metrics.
+We observe that PCA-based MFVI generally outperforms standard MFVI, often by a large margin.
 Given the small computational overhead of PCA, performing MFVI in the PCA-based coordinate system is a simple yet powerful enhancement to standard MFVI.